Does this sound familiar?

 Imagine the freedom you'll experience when you log into your savings account and see three to six months' worth of expenses just sitting there, earning interest?

-If that's something you want, then we'll show you how.
+If that's something you want, then I'll show you how.

-Did you know that the top three banks in America collected $6 billion of our hard-earned money in 2015.
-Grrrr!
+Did you know that banks in America collect billions of our hard-earned money every year?

 Budgeting is the key to getting from where you are now—living paycheck to paycheck, just barely—to building a nest egg and gaining that much-needed feeling of security and peace of mind.